aaryaparikh/Movement_control_by_hand/README.md

 //arduino part
   Reset the arduino board
-  Use an arduino IDE to open, compile and upload arduino file in arduino board Make arduino connections as per
+  Use an arduino IDE to open, compile and upload arduino file in arduino board Make arduino connections as per mentioned link...

 //system part
-  Save the python file on your pc and run it
+  Save the python file on your pc and run it.